It’s good to keep students busy, but I don’t like to feel like I’m giving busy work. Lots of worksheets can feel like busy work.

 5. Vocabulary Log

-This is a great way to keep students engaged and organized, as well as reinforce vocabulary.
-I mix it up between presenting the words and definitions to students in a slideshow and mini-lecture, versus assigning students to do the work themselves and look up the definitions, draw a picture, and create a keyword.
-I wrote more about how I use Vocabulary Logs in my blog post, Vocabulary Logs.
+I mix it up.
+Sometimes, I present the words and definitions to students in a slideshow and mini-lecture.
+Other times, I assign students to do the work themselves.
+They look up the definitions, draw a picture, and create a keyword.

 I hope you enjoyed reading about my favorite ways to take notes in class without a worksheet!
 Do you have other ideas for taking notes without a worksheet?
 Let me know your thoughts by leaving a comment!
 I would love to hear from you!
-To read more about me and my classroom, check out the blog posts below!

-11 thoughts on “5 Ways to Take Notes Without a Worksheet”
+24 thoughts on “5 Ways to Take Notes Without a Worksheet”